Ayetullah Bey: Biography

 Ayetullah Bey's father was Şevki Pasha, a brigadier general in the Ottoman Army.
-Ayetullah Bey was known as "Şevkipaşazade".
+Ayetullah Bey was known as "Şevkipaşazade", literally meaning "Shevki Pasha's son".
 After graduating from Lycée Saint-Joseph he started to work as a civil servant in the Ottoman Bank.
 He then resigned and founded a company that sells water.
 He was a member of the first squads of Fenerbahçe, playing as the goalkeeper.
 Later, he also served the club as a president.
 He died in 1919 in Istanbul.
 He was buried in Karacaahmet Cemetery, Istanbul.